Haut-Poitou

 • Colors : White, Rosé, Red

-• Styles : Powerful and tannic, Light, fruity red wines, Powerful, tannic red wines, Cool and dry
+• Styles : Dry rosés, Light, fruity red wines, Powerful, tannic red wines, Dry white wines: Rich and complex

 • Grape varieties : Gamay, Merlot, Cabernet Franc, Sauvignon Gris, Pinot Noir, Sauvignon Blanc